-As their flocks expanded they needed to start renting more and more land around Dartmoor.
-Currently owning no land of their own and supporting over 600 sheep is proving a real challenge!
-Having not come into farming the traditional way they have had to approach it completely differently.
-Instead of selling their lamb to a market they to sell direct to the public, being passionate about eating local, ethical food they wanted to connect people with the origin of their food again, by allowing them to buy direct from the shepherd.
+As their flocks expanded they needed to start renting more land around Dartmoor.
+Currently owning no land of their own and supporting over 800 sheep is proving a real challenge!
+Having not come into farming the traditional way they have had to approach it completely differently by diversifying.
+Instead of selling their lamb to a market they sell direct to the public.
+They are passionate about local, ethical food and want to connect people with the origin of their food again, by allowing them to buy direct from the shepherd.
 They began using the unique sheepskin rugs from their rare breed flocks (a bi-product of their lamb) to make into products, which they now sell at shows and events across the country and to various retailers and in August 2020 they opened their first shop which is located in the Dartmoor town of Chagford where their sheep graze.
 This year has seen the completion of the building works for their Workshop and Woolshed on some of their rented land in Chagford thanks to very supportive landlords.
 They have now taken on two new team members who stitch their sheepskin products in their on farm workshop in Chagford.

 We are the only Shepherds in the world to farm all three of Dartmoor’s native longwool sheep.
 Now sadly all rare breeds, our sheep were bred for a time when wool was profitable and lambs were given the time they needed to mature and grow naturally.